 Students are encouraged to enroll in formal training in their unique religious tradition.
 The purpose in this is to cultivate the pursuit of the "why" of life, and to help inspire change in the hearts of the students, and incline them more towards the most joyful and meaningful ends that life has to offer.

-We connect students to employment resources at our disposal.
+When sought, we try to connect students to employment resources at our disposal.
 These might include apprenticeships with working professionals, temporary employment agencies, or smart phone applications like Bacon.

 Mentor Matching and Measuring